DeltaFlyerLLC/SecretExpress/README.md

 https://www.gnu.org/licenses/agpl-3.0.en.html

+**Note: any deployment of this software that includes modifications of any kind, must explicity be open sourced and made publicly available under this same license.
+This has no exception.**

 The Affero General Public License (AGPL) is an open-source license that has a strong focus on network use of licensed software.
 Here's a summary of its key aspects:

 1. **Network Use as Distribution**: The main feature that distinguishes AGPL from other licenses like the GPL is that it considers the use of software over a network as equivalent to distribution.
 This means if you run AGPL-licensed software on a server and others interact with it remotely, you must provide the source code under the AGPL.